-When I was looking up how many lakes there are in New Zealand, Wiki quickly provided me with an answer: there are 3820 lakes greater than 0.01 km² in New Zealand.
+Another fun fact: when I was looking up how many lakes there are in New Zealand, Wiki quickly provided me with an answer: there are about 3820 lakes greater in New Zealand!

 #1.
 Lake Tekapo

-What I love most: the gorgeous blue color and the surrounding hills and mountains that are completely devoid of any sign of cultivation…
+What I love most about Lake Tekapo: the gorgeous blue color and the surrounding hills and mountains that are completely devoid of any sign of cultivation…

 #2.
 Lake Pukaki

-What I love most: having lunch, cooked in our campervan, while looking over the lake with impressive Mount Cook in the background under a striking sky.
+What I love most about Lake Pukaki: having lunch, cooked in our campervan, while looking over the lake with impressive Mount Cook in the background under a striking sky.

 #3.
 Lake Wakatipu